-Three queues: - Q - time quantum 8 milliseconds - Q - FCFS Scheduling - A new job enters queue Q When it gains CPU, job receives 8 milliseconds if it does not finish in 8 milliseconds, job is moved to queue Q . - At Q job is again served RR and receives 16 additional milliseconds.
-If it still does not complete, it is preempted and moved to queue Q . - Always preemptive.
+Example of Multilevel Feedback Queue Three queues: Q0 - time quantum 8 milliseconds Q1 - time quantum 16 milliseconds Q2 - FCFS Scheduling A new job enters queue Q0 When it gains CPU, job When it gains CPU, job and receives 8 milliseconds, job is moved to queue Q1.
+At Q1 job is again served Re and receives 16 additional milliseconds.
+If it still does not complete, it is preempted and moved to queue Q2.
+Always preemptive.

+Scheduling in multi-CPU Era

+- Multiple-Processor Scheduling

+- Multi-core scheduling

+- · Scheduling for multiple systems

+- Load balancer (long-term scheduler)

+- Scheduling for distributed systems

+Multiple-Processor Scheduling

-Scheduling in multi-CPU Era Multiple-Processor Scheduling - Multi-core scheduling · Scheduling for multiple systems - Load balancer (long-term scheduler) - Scheduling for distributed systems Multiple-Processor Scheduling CPU scheduling more complex when multiple CPUs are available.
-Homogeneous processors within a multiprocessor.
-Any available processor can then be used to run any process in the queue.
-One common ready queue vs. a separate queue for each CPU.
-Asymmetric multiprocessing - one processor (master) schedules for all processors only one processor accesses the system data structures - alleviating the need for data sharing.
-Symmetric multiprocessing - each processor is self-scheduling - Each processor select its processes from the queue Process synchronization when accessing common queues Real-Time Scheduling Hard real-time systems - requires to complete a critical task within a guaranteed amount of time. - Hard to achieve in a general-purpose computer.
+- CPU scheduling more complex when multiple CPUs are available. - · Homogeneous processors within a multiprocessor. - Any available processor can then be used to run any process in the queue. - One common ready queue vs. a separate queue for each CPU. - Asymmetric multiprocessing one processor (master) schedules for all processors - only one processor accesses the system data structures - alleviating the need for data sharing. - Symmetric multiprocessing each processor is self-scheduling - Each processor select its processes from the queue - Process synchronization when accessing common queues

+Real-Time Scheduling
-Soft real-time computing - requires that the real-time processes receive priority over others (no aging).

-The dispatch latency must be small → preempt system call (kernel) Adding preemption points (safe points) in system calls Making the entire kernel preemptive by using process synchronization technique to protect all critical region
+- Hard real-time systems requires to complete a critical task within a guaranteed amount of time. - Hard to achieve in a general-purpose computer. - Soft real-time computing requires that the real-time processes receive priority over others (no aging). - The dispatch latency must be small → preempt system call (kernel) - Adding preemption points (safe points) in system calls - Making the entire kernel preemptive by using process synchronization technique to protect all critical region